spreedly/riak-postcommit-hook/README.md

 $ ./post-commit-hooks rolling-restart-riak
 ```

 Done!
-At this point any commits to your local core or id riak nodes should be writing their object details to a Kafka topic called `commitlog`.
+At this point any commits to your local core or id riak nodes should be
+calling the postcommit hook which will in turn try to forward the Riak objects
+to a separate OTP application.